ddsbook/blog/2014/drafts/can-you-track-me-now-part-1.md

       aps <- fetch(results, -1)

       # the operation can take a little while, so this just shows progress
-      # and also whether we retrieved all the results from thery for each call
+      # and also whether we retrieved all the results from the query for each call
       # by using message() you can use suppressMessages() to disable the
       # "debugging" messages